nushell/nushell/docs/commands/average.md

+# average
-# average This command allows you to calculate the average of values in a column.  ## Examples
+This command allows you to calculate the average of values in a column.

+## Examples
-To get the average of the file sizes in a directory, simply pipe the size column from the ls command to the sum command.
+To get the average of the file sizes in a directory, simply pipe the size column from the ls command to the average command.

 ```shell
 > ls | get size | average